xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 Keep in mind that `AsyncSubject` emits only one value, and only after the source observable completes.
 Sometimes, however, you'll want to emit notifications as they come and preserve the ability to cache the latest value for future observers, as `AsyncSubject` does.
 For that, you need to use `BehaviorSubject`.

-### 7.1.3 Preserving the latest state with BehaviorSubject
+### 7.1.3 Preserving the latest state with `BehaviorSubject`

-The type `BehaviorSubject<T>` is useful when you need to represent a value that changes over time, such as an object state.
+The type `BehaviorSubject<'T>` is useful when you need to represent a value that changes over time, such as an object state.
 Say you need to store an object's possible states (`PreLoad`, `Loaded`, `Rendering`, and so forth).

 Every observer that subscribes to `BehaviorSubject` receives the last value and all subsequent notifications, as shown in figure 7.5.
 Therefore, when creating an instance of `BehaviorSubject`, you pass an initial value (a default).
 You can also read the last (or initial) value through the Value property that `BehaviorSubject` exposes, making it ideal as a backing field for a state property that allows change notifications.

 Figure 7.5 `BehaviorSubject` represents a value that changes over time.
 Observers receive the last (or initial) value and all subsequent notifications.
-This example uses BehaviorSubject to maintain the state of the network connectivity while still making changes in the connectivity observable:
+This example uses `BehaviorSubject` to maintain the state of the network connectivity while still making changes in the connectivity observable:

 ```C#
 var connection =